kobaltcore/renconstruct/README.md

 Each task also has a `PRIORITY` class attribute which has a default value of `0` and determines the order in which to run the tasks.
 A higher priority means that task will be executed earlier than others with a lower value.
 Both positive and negative values are possible.

 As an example, the built-in `clean` task runs at `PRIORITY = -1000` to ensure it's always the last task to be run.

+Optionally, a task can specify a list of `AFFECTED_FILES`.
+This is a list of paths to files relative to the SDK directory which this task modifies.
+Any files listed here will be backed up by `renconstruct` upon its first run and will be restored to their original state on every subsequent run, ensuring that the task always has the same base to work off of.
+This is largely meant to combat state corruption, for example by running the patch task and disabling it in a subsequent run.

 ### Example
 ```bash